nantunes/pentaho-viz-sandbox/docs/platform/visual/bundling.md

 The client-side dependencies of your package — declared in the `package.json` file — must also be provided to the platform as bundles.

-But, if they are third-party code, that means you would have to bundle them yourself, creating separate modules, etc...
+If they are third-party code that means you would have to bundle them yourself, creating separate modules, etc..

-Luckily, there is a project that already packages client-side web libraries as JAR files.
+Luckily there is a project that already packages client-side web libraries as JAR files.
 It is appropriately called [WebJars](http://www.webjars.org).

 All you have to do is to look for the needed libraries (the [NPM flavor](http://www.webjars.org/npm) is recommended),